finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Double-clicking takes a default action, based on the zone the card is in
   - Single-click show menu with all possible actions at the bottom
   - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
-- Allow cards to snap to each other when moving them
-- Consider keyboard shortcuts

 ## Icebox
-- Add rate limit for how often to update allCards and allSets
-- Support Number card property data type (decimals)
-- Enhace boolean card property data type
-- Add identifiers for object card property data types
 - Support custom card backgrounds (Hearthstone)
 - Support multiple card backs
 - Support more than 1 card face